8bitbanger/hubitat-ntfy.sh/README.md

-Virtual driver to facilitate sending notifications to local ntfy.sh service.
-More information at https://ntfy.sh/
+Virtual driver to facilitate sending notifications to locally hosted or public ntfy.sh service.
+More information at https://ntfy.sh/.
+No affiliation.

-This driver was written exclusively for the self-hosted LAN ntfy.sh service.
-I have only tested the web-based service via HTTP (not HTTPS) and only at a surface level (see notes below Re: settings)
+This driver was written primarily for use with the locally-hosted service however it does appear to work with the public ntfy.sh site (free).
+I only tested public service *briefly* before commiting.
+See notes below Re: settings.
+I have not tested any HTTPS, only HTTP.

-I welcome pull requests - this was my first stab at a Hubitat driver and I only wrote it for personal use (still, I wish this was out there when I was looking for it, thus the reason I'm posting this).
+I welcome pull requests - this was my first stab at a Hubitat driver and I only wrote it for personal use.
+Since I wish even this was available when I went looking initially, against my better judgement I'm posting it.

 It's crude, so use at your own risk! :)